 - 1080p = 1920 x 1080 - is usually known as FHD or "Full HD" resolution

-- 1440p = 2560 x 1440 - commonly known as QHD or Quad HD resolution, and typically seen on gaming monitors and on high-end smartphones.
+- 1440p = 2560 x 1440 - is commonly known as QHD or Quad HD resolution, and it is typically seen on gaming monitors and on high-end smartphones.
 1440p is four times the resolution of 720p HD or "HD ready."
 To make things even more confusing, many premium smartphones feature a so-called 2960x1440 Quad HD+ resolution, which still fits into 1440p.

-- 4K or 2160p = 3840 x 2160 - commonly known as 4K, UHD or Ultra HD resolution.
-It’s a very large display resolution and it’s found on high-end TVs and monitors.
+- 4K or 2160p = 3840 x 2160 - is commonly known as 4K, UHD or Ultra HD resolution.
+It is a huge display resolution, and it is found on premium TVs and computer monitors.
 2160p is called 4K because the width is close to 4000 pixels.
-In other words, it offers four times the resolution of 1080p FHD or "Full HD”.
+In other words, it offers four times the pixels of 1080p FHD or "Full HD."

-- 4320p = 7680 x 4320 - is known as 8K and it offers 16 times more pixels than the regular 1080p FHD or "Full HD" resolution.
-Although you’re not going to see TVs or computer monitors with this resolution too soon, you can test whether your computer can render such a large amount of data.
-Here’s an 8K video sample:
+- 8K or 4320p = 7680 x 4320 - is known as 8K and it offers 16 times more pixels than the regular 1080p FHD or "Full HD" resolution.
+For now, you see 8K only on expensive TVs from Samsung and LG.
+However, you can test whether your computer can render such a large amount of data using this 8K video sample:

 What is the Aspect Ratio?

-At the beginning we mentioned the term aspect ratio.
-This was originally used in motion pictures, indicating how wide the picture was in relation to its height.
-Movies were originally in 4:3 aspect ratio, and this carried over into television and early computer displays.
-Motion picture aspect ratio changed much more quickly to a wider screen, which meant that when movies were shown on TV they had to be cropped or the image manipulated in other ways to fit the TV screen.
+The term aspect ratio was initially used in motion pictures, indicating how wide the picture was in relation to its height.
+Movies were initially in 4:3 aspect ratio, and this carried over into television and early computer displays.
+Motion picture aspect ratio changed much more quickly to a wider screen, which meant that, when movies were shown on TV, they had to be cropped or the image had to be manipulated in other ways to fit the TV screen.

-Depending on the aspect ratio of your display, you are able to use only resolutions that are specific to its width and height.
+Depending on the aspect ratio of your display, you can use only resolutions that are specific to its width and height.
 Some of the most common resolutions that can be used for each aspect ratio are the following:

 How does the size of the screen affect resolution?

-Although a 4:3 TV's display can be adjusted to show black bars at the top and bottom of the screen while a widescreen movie or show is being displayed, this doesn’t make sense with a monitor, so you’ll find that Windows will not even offer you the widescreen display as a choice.
+Although a 4:3 TV's display can be adjusted to show black bars at the top and bottom of the screen, while a widescreen movie or show is being displayed, this does not make sense with a monitor, so Windows does not even offer you the widescreen display as a choice.
 You can watch movies with black bars as if you were watching a TV screen, but this is done by your media player.

-The most important thing is not the monitor size, but its ability to display the higher resolution images.
-The higher you set the resolution, the smaller the images on the screen will be, and there comes a point at which the text on the screen becomes so small it’s not readable.
+The most important thing is not the monitor size, but its ability to display higher resolution images.
+The higher you set the resolution, the smaller the images on the screen are, and there comes a point at which the text on the screen becomes so small it is not readable.
 On a larger monitor it is possible to push the resolution very high indeed, but if that monitor's pixel density is not up to par, you won't get the maximum possible resolution before the image becomes unreadable.
-In many cases the monitor will not display anything at all, if you tell Windows to use a resolution the monitor cannot handle.
-In other words, don’t expect miracles out of a cheap monitor.
+In many cases, the monitor does not display anything at all if you tell Windows to use a resolution that the monitor cannot handle.
+In other words, do not expect miracles out of a cheap monitor.
 When it comes to high-definition displays, you definitely get what you pay for.

-If you are not very technical, it is very likely that you are confused by so many technicalities.
-Hopefully this article has managed to help in your understanding of the most important characteristics of a display: aspect ratio, resolutions or type.
-If you have any questions on this subject, don’t hesitate to ask us in the comments form below.
+If you are not technical, it is likely that you are confused by so many technicalities about displays and resolutions.
+Hopefully, this article has managed to help in your understanding of the most essential characteristics of a display: aspect ratio, resolutions or type.
+If you have any questions on this subject, do not hesitate to ask in the comments section below.